Miles and miles of awesome flora and wildlife

 asphalt, and occasionally riding the trail!

-The Trail is one of the largest, paved rail-to-trail parks in the United States maintained solely by donations and volunteers.
+The trail is one of the largest, paved rail-to-trail parks in the United States maintained solely by donations and volunteers.
 Its non-profit board relies solely on gifts, donations and volunteers for support of operations, improvements and maintenance.